-- Make sure that there is no oil or wax on the brakes or tires.
-If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent. - Before operating the motorcycle test its braking performance and cornering behavior.
+- Make sure that there is no oil or wax on the brakes or tires. - If necessary, clean the brake discs and brake linings with a regular brake disc cleaner or acetone, and wash the tires with warm water and a mild detergent.
+Before riding at higher speeds, test the motorcycle's braking performance and cornering behavior.

-- Apply spray oil and wax sparingly and make sure to wipe off any excess - Never apply oil or wax to any rubber and plastic parts, but treat them with a suitable care product. - Avoid using abrasive polishing compounds as they will wear away the paint.
+Apply spray oil and wax sparingly and make sure to wipe off any excess.

+- Never apply oil or wax to any rubber and plastic parts, but treat them with a suitable care product. - Avoid using abrasive polishing compounds as they will wear away the paint.